 2017 Never Give Up On You – Lucie Jones

 Lucie was a finalist in X Factor 2009 when she was controversially voted off vs the infamous Jedward.
-She carries the UK’s hopes to Kyiv in a year that marks sixty years since our debut, fifty since our first win and twenty since our last.
+She carried the UK’s hopes to Kyiv in a year that marks sixty years since our debut, fifty since our first win and twenty since our last.
 After the jury votes were announced Lucie was in a very creditable tenth place, but (as in 2016) the televote was much lower, dragging it down to fifteenth overall.